Infra-as-Code

 This is where IDPs like Cortex come into play.
 IDPs provide a centralized platform that helps organize and streamline access to IaC tools, making them more accessible to teams across the organization.

 The Cortex Catalog makes it easy for teams to discover and access infrastructure services and components, while the Scaffolder enables the creation of project templates that include IaC tools for greater consistency and faster deployments.
+Cortex Workflows can further enhance this by chaining together multiple actions to help centralize and automate infrastructure provisioning.
 Additionally, Scorecards within Cortex allow teams to track progress on key engineering metrics as they roll out IaC tools, providing insights into how these tools affect workflows.

 By integrating IaC tools with an IDP like Cortex, engineering teams can more effectively maintain production readiness, even as desired state configurations change over time.
 This combination of tools enables faster, more consistent deployments and helps teams stay aligned with best practices.